abdelrhma1/C-programming/lecture_1/README.md

     6-Printing avariable.
     7-Scanning avalue.
     8- C operators (Arithmetic-Bit wise-Assignment-Relational-logical...).
-#### And another In this file you can see many labs and assignments.
+#### And another In this folder you can see many labs and assignments.